crwgrant/ai_weather_app/README.md

 # Weather App

 This is a simple FastAPI web application that provides current weather information for a given US zip code using the OpenWeatherMap API.
-It displays the latest weather data along with any previously saved historical data for that zip code from a local SQLite database.
-Users have the option to save the current weather results to the history and can delete individual history entries.
+It displays the latest weather data and allows users to optionally save results to their browser's Local Storage.
+Saved historical data for the queried zip code is displayed, and users can delete individual history entries stored in their browser.

 ## Setup